azu/webcontainer-gzip-issue/README.md

 Can not gunzip some gz files in WebContainer.

-This `gz` file is kuromoji.js's dictionary file.
+This `gz` files are kuromoji.js's dictionary file.

 - https://github.com/takuyaa/kuromoji.js/tree/master/dict